 Acupuncture and Traditional Chinese Medicine is fast becoming recognised internationally as a discipline that is growing in its scientific evidence-base and can effectively complement conventional medicine treatments.
 In 2013 Traditional Chinese Medicine was incorporated into AHPRA, the national body that regulates and standardises mainstream health practitioners in Australia

-You can expect a visit to an acupuncturist to involve the use of four diagnostic methods to evaluate your presenting condition: observing/inspecting (e.g. the condition of your body in general and/or your tongue); listening & smelling (e.g. abnormal breathing and/or odours); inquiring (e.g. medical history and/or observable symptoms); and palpation (e.g. of specific body parts and/or your pulse).
+You can expect a visit with our students to involve the use of four diagnostic methods to evaluate your presenting condition: observing/inspecting (e.g. the condition of your body in general and/or your tongue); listening & smelling (e.g. abnormal breathing and/or odours); inquiring (e.g. medical history and/or observable symptoms); and palpation (e.g. of specific body parts and/or your pulse).
 Acupuncture treatment involves the use of fine, sterile, single-use, medical-grade stainless steel needles which are inserted through the skin at specific points (i.e. “acupuncture points”) which run along the body’s meridians.
 According to Chinese medicine philosophy, meridians are a set of pathways in the body along which qi/energy flows.

 The depth and angle of insertion of the acupuncture needle varies, depending upon factors such as the location of the point and the particular focus of the treatment.
 Treatment aims to restore the optimal flow of qi, that has been disrupted with illness-causing blockages and imbalance.